 When a resident complains of abuse or neglect, an investigation has to take place.
 The investigation involves an interview process with the resident, family members and members of the staff.
 If there is evidence of abuse, then adult protective services can be called and will provide services to assist the resident.
 The idea is to prevent the problem from recurring.
 There are situations where a family may want to be compensated for the injury and in these cases, the resident and his or her family can call on the services of an attorney to help with the lawsuit.

 When it comes to nursing homes, you want your loved one to be safe.
 Residents should feel safe and taken care of by the healthcare staff.
 There should be no negligence or abuse.
 When neglect and abuse happen, it is taken seriously and no matter if you have a contract, you can always take action.
-Contact nursing home malpractice lawyers in Phoenix, AZ today for more information.
+Contact nursing home malpractice lawyers today for more information.